Menstrual hygiene management: Period poverty

 Period poverty is a term used to describe the lack of access to adequate menstrual hygiene management supplies and education, including sanitary products (e.g., tampons, pads, liners, menstrual cups), washing facilities, and disposal management.
+It also includes other constraints such as taboos and myths, movement and food restrictions, shame and stigma around impurity and dirt which all contribute to the menstruator having an experience which is not dignified.
 Period poverty is a global health issue that affects many individuals living in low- and middle-income countries, with many young adolescents using materials such as mud, leaves, old paper, cotton, or animal skin to manage their periods.
 The use of alternative products, or using products longer than intended, can lead to health complications, infections, and long-term health issues.
 "In a 2018 study commissioned by U by Kotex, one in four women surveyed struggled to purchase period products.
 In the same study, one in five low-wage women reported missing work, school or similar events due to lack of access to period supplies.
 These instances were linked to reported feelings of embarrassment, disappointment and depression."

 Despite known health consequences, period poverty is often overlooked and not discussed due to social and cultural stigmas and taboos.
 In recent years, many governments have actively increased access to affordable sanitary products and changing social norms towards menstruation.
-Scotland offers its residents free period products while Kenya and New Zealand offer free period products for students in public schools.
+Scotland offers its residents free period products, while Kenya and New Zealand offer free period products for students in public schools.
+In Australia, the state of Victoria and the Australian Capital Territory are rolling out access to free period products in public places, and period products have been freely available in Victorian government-run schools since 2020.
 Many organizations are spreading awareness to policy makers about the problem of girls missing school due to period poverty.